 (2) The CEO may reduce, waive or refund, in whole or in part, a fee specified in Schedule 3 in a particular case if he or she considers it appropriate to do so in the circumstances of the case.

+(3A) An applicant for an assessment notice is required to pay —

+(a) the fee specified in Schedule 3 item 1(a) if the applicant is, or is to be, remunerated for carrying out any child-related work; or

+(b) the fee specified in Schedule 3 item 2 if the applicant carries on, or is to carry on, a child-related business,

+whether or not the applicant also carries out, or is also to carry out, any child-related work in respect of which the fee specified in Schedule 3 item 1(b) would otherwise be payable.

 (3) The holder of an assessment notice that has been lost, damaged or destroyed may apply to the CEO for a replacement for the assessment notice.

 (4) An application under subregulation (3) is to be —